 We’ve built another wormery and this time I’ve been getting T my preschooler to journal what happens with a sneak peek at the worms each day over a week.

-Pop on over to our Wormery Post to find out full instructions on making a drinks bottle wormery.
+Pop on over to our DIY Wormery for Kids to find out full instructions on making a drinks bottle wormery.
 They are very easy to make and you need around 5 worms in a 2l drinks bottle.

 To make our journal I used some paper from an old sketch pad and added coloured paper to the front and back.